History of Worcester: Jewish life, persecution and expulsions

 A national assembly of Jewish notables was summoned to Worcester by the Crown in 1240 to assess their wealth for taxation; at which Henry III "squeezed the largest tallage of the thirteenth century from his Jewish subjects."

 In 1263 Worcester's Jewish residents were attacked by a baronial force led by Robert Earl Ferrers and Henry de Montfort.
 Most were killed.
 Ferrers used this opportunity to remove the titles to his debts by taking the archae.
 The massacre in Worcester was part of a wider campaign by the De Montforts and their allies in the run up to the Second Barons' War, aimed at undermining Henry III.
 Simon de Montfort had previously been engaged in a campaign of persecution of Jewish communities in Leicester.
 A massacre of London's Jewry also took place during the war.

-A few years later, in 1275, those still remaining in Worcester were forced to move to Hereford, as Jews were expelled from towns under the jurisdiction of the queen mother.
+On 16 January 1275, the queen mother Eleanor of Provence was given permission to expel Jews from towns under her jurisdiction, and within the year, those still remaining in Worcester were forced to move to Hereford.